 In units/wards where patients are at high risk of infection (e.g. intensive care units and onco-haematology units), pre-emptive isolation and active surveillance (screening) for CRE by rectal swab on admission should be considered, depending on the risk of digestive tract CRE carriage and the local prevalence of CRE.
 Regular review of appropriate device use is an important infection prevention measure in high-risk settings.
-The role of the environmental reservoir of epidemic CRE strains and/or carbapenemase-encoding plasmids should be investigated and relevant control measures implemented accordingly.
+The role of environmental reservoirs of epidemic CRE strains and/or carbapenemase-encoding plasmids should be investigated, especially when other infection control interventions have failed, and relevant control measures implemented accordingly.